-Enter the number of employees on your payroll for the pay period including June 12, September 12, or December 12, for the quarter indicated at the top of Form 941.
+Enter the number of employees on your payroll for the pay period including March 12, June 12, September 12, or December 12, for the guarter indicated at the top of Form 941.
 Don't include:

 - Household employees,

 - Employees in nonpay status for the pay period,

 - Farm employees,

 - Pensioners, or

 - Active members of the U.S. Armed Forces.